ZhenxuanSu-Sine/MusicalChordClassification/README.md

 The repository contains several key files:

 - `dataset_creater.py`: This script is used to generate the dataset for the project.
 It processes audio files and applies various transforms for chord classification.
 - `nonML_baseline.ipynb`: This Jupyter notebook contains the implementation of the non-machine learning baseline method for chord classification.
 - `ML_Frequency_domain.ipynb`: This Jupyter notebook contains the implementation of a machine learning method for chord classification, which operates in the frequency domain.
 - `DL_Spectrogram.ipynb`: This Jupyter notebook contains the implementation of a deep learning model for chord classification, which takes spectrograms as input.
 - `DL_MFCC.ipynb`: This Jupyter notebook contains the implementation of a deep learning model for chord classification, which takes Mel-frequency cepstral coefficients (MFCCs) as input.
+- `DL_MinibatchClipping.ipynb`: This Jupyter notebook contains the implementation of a deep learning model for chord classification, which takes the absolute value of spectrogram of resampled waveform with sample rate 16k.

 ## Data
 The data for this project is not included in the repository.
 It should be downloaded separately from [Kaggle](https://www.kaggle.com/datasets/deepcontractor/musical-instrument-chord-classification/data) and moved to the `./data` folder in the repository.